Visit the M.A./Ph.D. Admissions page for more information about applying to the program.

-Because the Department receives such a large volume of applications, we follow very strict deadlines.
-For U.S. Because the Department receives such a large volume of applications, we follow very strict deadlines.
-For U.S. applicants and international applicants, all application materials (this includes official test scores and recommendations) must be received by December 1.
-The Graduate Admissions Committee will only review applications that are complete, so many applicants submit their applications early and make certain that those materials provided by other people or institutions, such as official test scores and recommendations, are sent well before the deadline.
-Application review of completed applications will begin November 15.
+When do applications close?
+December 1 annually.
+Because the Department receives a large volume of applications, we follow strict due dates.
+All application materials (this includes official test scores and recommendations) must be received by December 1.
+The Graduate Admissions Committee will only review applications that are complete, so we encourage applicants to submit their materials early, and to confirm all documents such as official test scores and recommendations have been received, and that the application dossier is complete.

 Very early submission of applications will not make a difference in your eligibility.
 All reviews of application materials take place after the deadline date.
 Applications are reviewed by a committee of five graduate faculty in the department.

 At present, we do not offer graduate level courses in the evenings.
 Our graduate courses are all daytime courses.
 International students and students with assistantship funding must attend full-time (10 credit minimum per quarter).
 Other self-funded U.S. students may attend on a part-time basis, though, for obvious reasons, these students will take longer to complete their studies.

 We only accept applications for autumn quarter admission.
 Starting mid-year is not allowed because of the core series of courses that all new students take in succession during autumn and winter quarters.